Showing posts with label Shoot 'em ups - Overhead. Show all posts

 Actually, I'm glad!!!
 This is a vicious top-down shooter developed in 1996 by Daniel Fielding for the Atari STe and takes inspiration from a variety of action/shooters.
 It even supports both solo and an incredibly cooperative two-player mode.
 Yep, this is sounding awesome already, whether you're playing solo or not.

-Our character roams Rogue-like locations and initially, armed with a pistol.
+Our character roams Rogue-like locations and initially is armed with a pistol.
 It's our task to explore the rooms that are inhabited by cyborgs armed to the teeth!!
 Death Chase is loud, exciting and bursting with big explosions and many baddies.
 It's intense!!
 Come on, we have guns and many bad guys to kill.
 Oh yeah, bring it on!!

 Wanna see a screenshot from my (one-player) game?
 No?
 Well, here you go anyway...